 Telephone lines are open at 08:00 each day for appointments, Bloxham Surgery opens at 08:00 and Hook Norton at 09:00.

 You are welcome to choose to see any of the GPs or nurses.
 When you request an appointment please let the receptionist know who you would prefer to see.
-When you arrive for your appointment please remember to check in with the receptionist.

 Each appointment is for 10 minutes and if you require an extra long appointment and wish to discuss a number of problems please let the receptionist know when booking.
 This will help the doctor to keep to time and avoid keeping patients waiting for an excessive length of time.
 There will always be occasions, however, when the doctor is running behind, perhaps having been called out on an emergency or a particularly complicated consultation, when this happens the receptionist will let you know and we appreciate your understanding and patience.